essej/paulxstretch/linux/BUILDING.md

 ./fedora_get_prereqs.sh
 ```

-On other distros you'll have to insall the following development packages manually through your package manager:
+On other distros you'll have to install the following development packages manually through your package manager:
-* `libfftw3f-dev`
+* `libfftw3-dev` or `libfftw-devel`
 * `libjack-jackd2-dev`
 * `libasound2-dev`
 * `libx11-dev`